-The strategic plan template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
-In the end, you'll have a simple, clean, and elegant one-page strategic plan that you can print, share or even upload into our strategy platform Cascade.
+This strategic plan template is in Excel format and will walk you through 6 steps involved in creating a strategic plan tab-by-tab.

 At the bottom of each tab in the strategic plan template, we've also referenced our detailed guides on each section to help you create the perfect strategic plan.